 ALSO READMamata to protest in Delhi tomorrow against demonetisation Mamata attacks Modi over demonetisation, says his government should go (Roundup) Mamata to step up attack on Modi govt over demonetisation Kejriwal to hold rallies against demonetisation Mamata speaks to President on demonetisation issue

+The people of Bengal very well know that strike does not serve any purpose.
+If you want to oppose anti-people decision you have to hit the streets," TMC secretary general Partha Chatterjee told PTI.
+LF leaders, including its chairman Biman Bose and CPI-M state secretary Surjya Kanta Mishra, took part in a procession in the metropolis.
+"We are not demanding a roll-back of demonetisation.
+What we want is that common people should not face any hardship," Bose said.
 Admitting that the decision to call the strike was not correct, the LF chairman said, "We thought that the people will understand the reason behind this move but our thought was not correct.
 We will take lessons from it in future.
 We will discuss it," he said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)